Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

-\end{definition} We choose the total variation distance, because it allows, in contrast to the Kullback–Leibler divergence~\cite{kl_divergence}, arbitrary probabilities being zero.
-Moreover, the absolute value can be more easily resolved than, e.g., square roots in the Helliner distance and the total variation fulfills the triangle equality.
-We first start by bounding the error of a single time step approximation and continue to bound the error over all time steps based on the result for one time step.
+We choose the total variation distance, because it allows, in contrast to the Kullback-Leibler divergence~\cite{kl_divergence}, arbitrary probabilities being zero.
+Moreover, the absolute value can be resolved more easily than, e.g., square roots in the Helliner distance and the total variation fulfills the triangle equality.
+We first start by bounding the error of a single time step approximation and continue to bound the error over all time steps based on the result for one time step for both top-$p$ variants.